 Troops will collect the BSA Health and Medical Record (Parts A & B) from all attendees and will be responsible for their own first aid.
-Troops should have a medical form on-site for all participants.
+Troops should have a BSA Health and Medical Record on-site for all participants.
 Forms will be returned at check-out.

-Field uniforms are to be worn while traveling to and from Webelos Woods and to the Sunday morning Interfaith service.
-All other times activity uniforms (any Scout t-shirt) is to be worn.
+Scouts are encouraged to wear their field uniforms while traveling to and from Webelos Woods.
+FIeld uniforms should be worn during the Sunday morning Interfaith service.
+During other times, the activity uniform (any Scout t-shirt) can be worn.